 The Flame and the Flower, the novel she had submitted, was quickly purchased by Avon.
 Editor Nancy Coffey was sure they had a hit on their hands and arranged an initial 500,000 print run.
 How right she would be.

-The 1960s and 1970s saw a radical transformation in how sexuality was addressed in media.
+The 1960s and 1970s saw a radical transformation in how sexuality was addressed in the media.
 Now the time was ripe for a change in the romance genre.
-The Flame and the Flower was monumental.
+The Flame and the Flower was a monumental novel.
 It was an epic historical romance with a purportedly strong heroine and had actually “graphic” sex scenes.